Please read through the frequently asked questions before getting in touch to see if you can easily find an answer to what you are looking for.

 How does the tattoo booking process work?

-After the face-to-face consultation, if you decide to go ahead, a deposit will be required to book your tattoo appointment.
+After the consultation, if you decide to go ahead, a deposit will be required to book your tattoo appointment.
 The deposit will be deducted from the final cost of the tattoo.
-In case, you got more than one sitting, it will be deducted from your last session.
+In case, you got more than one sitting, it will be deducted only from your last session.
 The deposit is not refundable.

 * In case of booking during a tattoo convention or guest spot, the appointment date cannot be changed.

 What shouldn’t I do before the tattoo session?